George Benjamin, the internationally-acclaimed British composer, has been awarded the Golden Lion for Lifetime Achievement in Music 2019.

-(London, 1960) – He began composing at the age of seven.
+George Benjamin (London, 1960) began composing at the age of seven.
 He studied at the Paris Conservatoire with Messiaen and at King’s College of Cambridge with Alexander Goehr.

 When George was only 20 years old, Ringed by the Flat Horizon was played at the BBC Proms by the BBC Symphony Orchestra; two years later the London Sinfonietta directed by Sir Simon Rattle played the World premiere of At First Light.
 Antara was commissioned for the 10th anniversary of the Pompidou Centre in 1987 and Three Inventions for chamber orchestra was written for the 75th Salzburg Festival in 1995.
 The London Symphony Orchestra under Pierre Boulez premiered Palimpsests in 2002 to mark the opening of ‘By George’, a season-long portrait which included the first performance of Shadowlines by Pierre-Laurent Aimard.
 More recent celebrations of Benjamin’s work have taken place at the Southbank Centre in 2012 (as part of the UK’s Cultural Olympiad) and at the Barbican in 2016, and the last decade has seen multi-concert retrospectives in Paris, Lucerne, San Francisco, Frankfurt, Turin, Milan, Toronto and New York.